-Selecting this checkbox will cause the Add-in to write more information about what's happening as the engine processes the rules.
+Clicking this button will cause the add-in to write much more information about what's happening as the engine processes the rules.
 It is normally off since the log files that get generated can grow quickly.

 Import

 Import Outlook Rules